Battle of Empel: The battle

 After the campaign of 1585, the Governor of Spanish Netherlands and commander of the Spanish troops Alesander Farnese, Prince of Parma decided to go into winter quarters in the Northern Dutch territory.
 The troops of Karl von Mansfeld occupied the area around 's-Hertogenbosch.
-Some 3000-4000 men of the Spanish Tercio, including Juan del Águila, under Maestre de Campo Francisco Arias de Bobadilla were stationed on Bommelerwaard, which was supposed to be rich enough to support these troops through the winter.
+Some 3000-4000 men of the Spanish Tercio, including Juan del Águila, under Maestre de Campo Francisco Arias de Bobadilla were stationed in Bommelerwaard, which was supposed to be rich enough to support these troops through the winter.
 But all the farmers had left the island, taking their livestock with them.

 To make the situation of the hungry Spanish troops even worse, Dutch commander Philip of Hohenlohe-Neuenstein arrived with a strong land force and 100 ships.
-The Dutch leader offered an honorable surrender to the Spaniards but the response was resolute: «Los infantes españoles prefieren la muerte a la deshonra.
+The Dutch leader offered an honorable surrender to the Spaniards but Arias' response was resolute: «Los infantes españoles prefieren la muerte a la deshonra.
 Ya hablaremos de capitulación después de muertos.» (English: "Spanish soldiers prefer death to dishonor.
 We will talk about surrender after death").
 Philip of Hohenlohe-Neuenstein breached the dikes of Bommelwaard, forcing the Spanish back over the river Maas to higher ground around Empel.
 From there they were unable to reach 's-Hertogenbosch, because the terrain was flooded and guarded by Hohenlohe's fleet.
-The island was attacked also by artillery fire coming from a fort, at the other side of the river.
+The island was attacked also by artillery fire from a fort, at the other side of the river.
 The situation for the Spanish looked desperate.

-On learning of this situation, Farnese had gathered a relief column and supplies then rushed to their rescue.
+On learning of this situation, Farnese had gathered a relief column and supplies, then rushed to their rescue.
 Meanwhile, a Spanish soldier who was digging a trench around the church supposedly commented "this is more likely to be my grave than a trench".
 As he dug, he found a painting representing Mary of the Immaculate Conception.
 Bobadilla interpreted the discovery as a sign from God, and had the painting raised next to the Spanish flag for veneration.

 That night, a sudden further drop in temperature started to freeze the shallow waters of the flooded countryside.
-This made it possible for the Spanish troops to attack the rebels and burn their ships.
+This made it possible for the Spanish troops to attack the rebels and burn their immobilized ships as the water froze over.
 The next day, they charged and conquered the Dutch fort located along the river.
 Admiral Hohenlohe-Neuenstein responded by saying: "In my opinion, it seems that God is Spanish to work so great a miracle [for them].
 Five thousand Spaniards who were also five thousand soldiers […] and five thousand devils."

 That same day, Mary of the Immaculate Conception was proclaimed patroness of the Spanish Tercios of Flanders and Italy.